civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(8)** Subparagraph (d)(xvi) of Class 43.1 in Schedule II to the Regulations is replaced by the following:

-    equipment used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of generating producer gas (other than producer gas that is to be converted into liquid **fuels** or chemicals), including related piping (including fans and compressors), air separation equipment, storage equipment, equipment used for drying or shredding **feedstock**, ash-handling equipment, equipment used to upgrade the producer gas into biomethane and equipment used to remove non-combustibles and contaminants from the producer gas, but not including, buildings or other structures, heat rejection equipment (such as condensers and cooling water systems), equipment used to convert producer gas into liquid **fuels** or chemicals, and property otherwise included in Class 10 or 17,
+    equipment used by the taxpayer, or by a lessee of the taxpayer, primarily for the purpose of generating producer gas (other than producer gas that is to be converted into liquid fuels or chemicals), including related piping (including fans and compressors), air separation equipment, storage equipment, equipment used for drying or shredding feedstock, ash-handling equipment, equipment used to upgrade the producer gas into biomethane and equipment used to remove non-combustibles and contaminants from the producer gas, but not including, buildings or other structures, heat rejection equipment (such as condensers and cooling water systems), equipment used to convert producer gas into liquid fuels or chemicals, and property otherwise included in Class 10 or 17,

   **(9)** Subparagraph (d)(xvi) of Class 43.1 in Schedule II to the Regulations is replaced by the following: